Health in the Gambia: Health trends and current health issues

+Maternal and child health

+Although the maternal mortality ratio have reduced over the years from 632 per 100,000 live births in 2010, to 352 per 100,000 live births in 2023, the country is still far from achieving the SDG 3.1 target of reducing the global maternal mortality ratio to less than 70 deaths per 100,000 live births by 2030.
+In addition, neonatal mortality rate reduced from 3.3% in 2010 to 2.3% as of 2023, under-5 child mortality rate from 7.3% in 2010 to 4.4% in 2023.
+According to UNICEF, above estimates are primarily brought about by a weak health sector, due to insufficient financial and logistical support, a deteriorating physical infrastructure, lack of supplies and equipment, shortages of adequately and appropriately trained health personnel, high attrition rates, and an inadequate referral system.
+In Gambia, the number of midwives per 1,000 live births is five and the lifetime risk of death for pregnant women is one in 49.

 Vaccination

 In October 2012, it was reported that the Gambia had made significant improvements in polio, measles immunisation, and the PCV-7 vaccine.

 The Gambia was certified as polio-free in 2004.
 "The Gambia EPI program is one of the best in the World Health Organization African Region," Thomas Sukwa, a representative of the WHO, said, according to the Foroyaa newspaper.
 "It is indeed gratifying to note that the government of the Gambia remains committed to the global polio eradication initiative."